Friday, April 15, 2016

 Hans put up a dignified air as he stopped.
 But he did not turn around.
 “What do you want?” he asked in a calm voice that was surprising even to his own ears.

-“What is it we want?” the second man repeated.
+“What is it we want?” the second man quipped.

-“The creep lives with that communist?” the tallest and meanest looking, said, his chevron moustache aligned in a funny way.
+“The creep lives with that communist?” the tallest and meanest looking, said, his chevron moustache aligned funnily.

 Ja!”
 Another growled.
 “His father is an African monkey.
 And worst still, his mother is a Jew married to a Communist.”

-“You will get home all right; but not until after we are done with you,” the third man said with a mocking laughter that had an insane ring in it.
+“You will get home all right; but not until after we are done with you,” the third man said with a burst of mocking laughter that had an insane ring in it.

 “Tell us the name of the ape your Jewish mother fell in love with to conceive you.”